Original Medicare (Parts A & B): Nursing Home Care

 Private insurance - Long-term care insurance (LTCI) is offered by private companies to pay for nursing care at home or in a facility.
 Premiums can be expensive, especially for those who purchase LTCI policies later in life.

-Veterans Affairs (VA) benefits - If your loved one qualifies for VA benefits, contact your local Department of Veterans Affairs office for potential nursing home care coverage.
+Veterans Affairs (VA) benefits - If the member qualifies for VA benefits, contact your local Department of Veterans Affairs office for potential nursing home care coverage.

 Medicare Advantage plans (Part C) - MA plans may cover some nursing home care, though plans typically don't pay for this care unless they have contracted with the nursing home.